-A common symptom of piriformis syndrome is pain along the sciatic nerve, so it is often thought that piriformis syndrome causes sciatica.
+The primary symptom of piriformis syndrome is pain along the sciatic nerve, so it is often thought that piriformis syndrome causes sciatica.

 Piriformis Muscle Stretches

-Supine piriformis stretches
+Supine piriformis stretch

-- Begin on all fours.
-Place the affected foot across and underneath the trunk of the body so that the affected knee is outside the trunk.
-Extend the non-affected leg straight back behind the trunk and keep the pelvis straight.
-Keeping the affected leg in place, scoot the hips backwards towards the floor and lean forward on the forearms (Figure 20) until deep stretch is felt.
-Do not force body to floor.
-Hold stretch for 30 seconds, then slowly return to starting position.
-Aim to complete a set of three stretches.
+Begin on all fours.
+Tuck the affected leg in front of the body so the calf is essentially parallel to the shoulder.
+Straighten the knee of the other leg and lower the hips toward the floor until a deep stretch is felt in the affected hip.
+Do not force the body to touch the floor.
+Hold stretch for 30 seconds, then unbend the affected leg.
+Aim to complete a set of 3 stretches.